 "Nia and the Dealer is a beautiful story.
 Bravo, Dominic Carrillo.
 Keep stories like this coming, not just for young adults but for all of us.”

 Dominic Carrillo is a teacher and award-winning writer from San Diego, California.
 Dominic earned both his bachelor and master's degrees from UCLA, where he began creative writing.
-His stories in San Diego Reader magazine led him to publish his first novel To Be Frank Diego (2012) which has been required reading in sociology courses at San Diego State University.
+His stories in San Diego Reader magazine led him to publish his first novel To Be Frank Diego (2012).

-Dominic speaks at libraries, schools, and conferences.
+Dominic speaks at library events, schools, and conferences.
 He lives and works in Sofia, Bulgaria and is working on his next YA novel.